odoogap/uk_hmrc_mtd/hmrc_mtd_client/README.md

 ## How to configure

-- Go to Website -> Settings -> Invoicing
+- Go to Accounting/Invoice -> Configuration -> Settings
-- Search for "Sage Cloud" and fill in the fields:
+- Search for "HMRC MTD" and fill in the fields:
-  - Client ID - ID of the Sage Cloud API
-  - Client Secret - secret given by Sage Cloud API
-  - State String - Custom word or phrase without spaces
-- Finish by synchronizing sage ledger account.
+  - Login
+  - Password
+Note: Those credentials are provided by us.
+[Contact us](https://www.odoogap.com/page/contactus/) to ask for our credentials.

 ## How to use